Chloe-Tu2/Workplace-Safety-PPE-Detection-System/docs/README.md

 # Project Documentation & Presentation Files

-This folder contains the official documentation, presentation slides, and transparency logs for the **Workplace Safety PPE Detection System**.
+This folder contains the official documentation, presentation slides, download video and transparency logs for the **Workplace Safety PPE Detection System**.
 Below is a detailed breakdown of the four core files located in this directory.

 ---